 Of the two formats we personally favour the Skit and Clue based games for numbers over 40, and the Dinner Party Style for numbers under 40.

-Also available are what we call Multi-room murders.
+Multi-room murders.
 These are under our “Experienced” section – but can be pulled off with very good amateur performers, and a confident event manager.

 These games are ideal for use in people’s homes.
 They provide a good alternative for venue hire, and we even have one we provide free of charge called Fete Accompli – which is set to run in a field at a village fete or show.
 This has been provided free to download and is designed to raise money for Cancer Research, though can be adapted to raise money for any charity with a bit of artistic license and re-writing of back stories for the cast.